zdave-parity/jam-np/simple.md

 - $i$ is the segment index.
 - $\mathcal{H}$ is the Blake 2b hash function.
 - $T$ is as defined in the General Merklization appendix of the GP.

-Note that one entry in the justification may be a pair of hashes, and the last entry may be a segment shard.

 Guarantors should initially use protocol 139 to fetch segment shards.
 If a reconstructed import segment is inconsistent with its reconstructed proof, the segment and proof should be reconstructed